 Council’s Noxious Weeds Officer can be contacted on 9748 9999.

 Strathfield Council spends a significant amount of time to develop plans and policies in relation to the management of noxious weeds.

 The Strathfield Council Noxious Weed Management Plan 2015 – 2019 primary purpose is the unity all stakeholders to promote sustainability by minimising the economic, environmental and social impact of invasive plant species within the Strathfield area.

 For a copy of the management plan, click here.

-The primary legislation governing weed management in NSW is the Noxious Weeds Act 1993 and associated Regulation.
+The primary legislation governing weed management in NSW is the Biosecurity Act 2015 and associated Regulation.
 It identifies the framework under which plants are declared, establishes stakeholder obligations, outlines offences, provides legislative enforcement for control authorities and establishes pest management functions of government agencies.

 The fundamental legislative obligation is that "Private occupiers of land must control noxious weeds on land" as stipulated in Section 12 of the Act:

 Relevant legislation and planning process

 - Environment Protection and Biodiversity Conservation Act 1999

 - Noxious Weeds Act 1993